 I wish I remembered how we got home, or what the rest of my classmates thought.
 Maybe then I’d be able to find some trace of the monastery.
 I’ve looked for years online and I’ve never seen evidence of anything like it.

 And to tell you the truth, I still am.
-Because when I go to sleep I still feel those sweaty sheets around me and, staring at my ceiling, I know I will end up in that dome one day, motionless and mewing and wasting in that liquid dark, too much of a coward to let go.
+Because when I go to sleep I still feel those sweaty sheets around me and, staring at my ceiling, I know I will end up in that dome one day, motionless and mewing, wasting in that liquid dark.
+Too much of a coward to let go.